 At the end of the calendar year, faculty may elect to roll-over up to one week of personal time into the following calendar year.
-Any unused personal days in excess of 5 days will be paid out at the rate of \$100/day (based on a seven-hour work day).
+Any unused personal days in excess of 5 days will be paid out at the rate of \$100/day.